 But the application went to pending status.
 Unfortunately, a week later we got a denial in the mail.
 Nope, the reconsideration call isn’t happening, so I cut my losses.
 You win some, you lose some.

 Since we have a ton of bills in the next few months, I knew I could safely apply for another card.
 But which one?
 I recently wrote about Amex Hilton Surpass and listed all the reasons on why I was seriously considering it.
 Approved!
 This card pays us commission in case you want to support the blog.
 Thanks if you choose to do so!
+Here is my personal referral link as well.

 Obviously, I must think it’s a good deal since I applied for it myself.
 I’ve said many times that I only recommend offers that I personally consider to be worthwhile.
 If you have this card, you can refer a friend and collect 25,000 bonus points.